 Step 2: Preparing the Planting Pot

 Use a large pot with a diameter of at least 30 cm.
 Fill the pot with a fresh potting mix that is rich in organic matter and offers good drainage.
 Optionally, add perlite, vermiculite, or sand to improve the soil's drainage.
-Then, create a hole in the center of the pot using your finger or a pencil.
+Then, create a hole in the centre of the pot using your finger or a pencil.

 Step 3: Planting the Cutting

 Dip the cut end of the stem into a rooting hormone gel or powder.
 Insert the cutting into the hole in the potting mix, firmly pack the soil around the cutting, and water it thoroughly.
-We recommend covering the pot with a clear plastic bag or a humidity dome to create a mini greenhouse effect.
-Then, place it in a warm and well-lit area, avoiding direct sunlight.

 Step 4: Caring for the Cutting